chiaweilee/vue-markdown-docs/src/components/Introduction.md

 - Build with *.md file
 - HTML support
 - Vue Template support
+- I18n support

+⚠️Warning: DO NOT REFRESH THIS PAGE (Rewrite required, but Github not support)

 #### What's the difference between MarkDown and MarkDown-Docs?